 These include the superb Jacob wrestling with the Angel and Heliodorus driven from the Temple.

 Jean-Baptiste Pigalle sculpted the statue of the Virgin and Child for the Chapelle de la Vierge.

-Gnomon of St Sulpice Church and the Da Vinci Code
+Gnomon of St Sulpice and the Da Vinci Code

-St Sulpice Church is also known for being one of the few religious establishments to have a gnomon (the section of the sundial that casts the shadow.)
+St Sulpice Church is also one of one of the few religious establishments that have a gnomon (the section of the sundial that casts the shadow.)

-The clock-maker-astronomer Henry Sully built this gnomon in 1727, at the request of the priest who wanted to accurately calculate the Winter and Summer solstices and the equinoxes.
+The clock-maker-astronomer Henry Sully built it in 1727, at the request of the priest who wanted to accurately calculate the Winter and Summer solstices and the equinoxes.

 You’ll find a brass line inlaid into the marble floor and on the shaft of a 11m high marble obelisk topped with a cross.

 A small opening placed in the south transept window allows the sunlight to shine onto the brass line.